Mid-March: Late Frost Among The Fruit Trees

 And he would shake his fist at God

-if the empty pitiless sky
+if the empty sky

-would not simply swallow it.
+wouldn’t simply swallow it.